Salt Lake City: History

 Before settlement by members of the LDS Church, the Shoshone, Weber Ute, and Paiute had dwelt in the Salt Lake Valley for thousands of years.
 At the time of Salt Lake City's founding, the valley was within the territory of the Northwestern Shoshone.
 One local Shoshone tribe, the Western Goshute tribe, had names for the Jordan River, City Creek, and Red Butte Canyon (Pi'o-gwût, So'ho-gwût, and Mo'ni-wai-ni).
 The Goshutes (or, Gosiutes) also lived in the vicinity of Salt Lake and the valleys to the west.
 The land was treated by the United States as public domain; no aboriginal title by the Northwestern Shoshone was ever ceded or relinquished by treaty with the United States.
 The first explorer of European descent in the Salt Lake area was likely Jim Bridger in 1825, although others had been in Utah earlier, including some who traveled as far north as the nearby Utah Valley (the 1776 Dominguez-Escalante expedition were undoubtedly aware of Salt Lake Valley's existence).
 U.S. Army officer John C. Frémont surveyed the Great Salt Lake and the Salt Lake Valley in 1843 and 1845.
 The Donner Party, a group of ill-fated pioneers, had traveled through the Great Salt Lake Valley in August 1846.

-The settling of Salt Lake City dates to the arrival of the Latter-day Saints in July 1847.
+The settling of Salt Lake City dates to the arrival of the Latter-day Saints in July 1847, during the Mexican-American War.
 They had traveled beyond the boundaries of the United States into Mexican Territory seeking a secluded area to safely practice their religion away from the violence and the persecution they experienced in the United States.
 Upon arrival at the Salt Lake Valley, president of the church Brigham Young is recorded as stating, "This is the right place, drive on."
 Brigham Young is said to have seen the area in a vision before the wagon train's arrival.
 They found the broad valley empty of any human settlement.